F5Networks/terraform-provider-bigip/docs/index.rst

 Releases and Versioning
 -----------------------
-These BIG-IP versions are supported in these Ansible versions.
+These BIG-IP versions are supported in these Terraform versions.

 +-------------------------+----------------------+------------------------+
 | BIG-IP version          | Terraform 0.12       | Terraform 0.11         |